Sobhan Mohmand, Career Expert 29 Jan 2020

-Don’t worry; this is not going to be a remake of those horrible grammar classes that you had to endure when you were a child.
-We’re just here to simply remind you that you can further enhance and strengthen the impact of your CV by making correct use of the tenses.
+Don’t worry; this is not going to be a remake of those horrible language classes that you had to endure when you were younger!

-Here are some typical examples of what we’re referring to:
+Here are some typical examples of what applicants write on their CVs:

-Now, rephrase these verbs into the past tense and behold the magic:
+Now, let’s rephrase these verbs into the past tense and behold the magic:

-The past tense is extremely powerful because it actually gives the impression – in a very short sentence – that you have really achieved something.
+The past tense is incredibly powerful because it actually gives the impression that you have really achieved something.
 It tells the recruiter: I have taken care of it.
 It’s finished.
-It’s completed.
 It’s done and dusted!

-Rather, replace them with the past tense; ‘directed’, ‘designed’, and ‘investigated.’ – This gives your CV that authoritative-punch which you so dearly need.
+Instead, replace them with the past tense; “directed”, “designed”, and “investigated.” – Doing this gives your CV that authoritative-punch which it so dearly needs.

 If you do not wish to write your previous job’s entries in the past tense, you can write “Main duties performed” at the top of your entries: